 And as you say, the Gorsuch nomination was absolutely crucial.

-That's like a 25-year conservative judge for the remote.
+That's like a 25-year conservative judge for him.

 What do you make of all the Russia distraction?